dheerajmnk/aot_quiz/README.md

 # aot_quiz

-An Interactive Quiz made using HTML, Bootstrap and Javascript.
+An Interactive Quiz made using HTML, Bootstrap and JavaScript.
 This mini web app consists of 5 questions related to the anime "Attack on Titan".

 ## Preview